Red Wine Stain Removal: Everything You Need to Know

 A good glass of Merlot is one of the greatest pleasures in life—until it ends up on your light-colored carpet or favorite shirt.
-These experts strategies for red wine stain removal will help you get the reddish-purple stuff out of anything.
+These expert strategies for red wine stain removal will help you get the reddish-purple stuff out of anything.

 Why red wine stains so easily

 - Act fast!
-As soon as the wine hits your couch, carpet, or blazer, it begins to spread outward and downward into the fabric or upholstery.
+As soon as the wine hits your couch, carpet, or khakis, it begins to spread outward and downward into the fabric or upholstery.
 That’s why your best chance of getting a red wine stain out completely is to attack it when it’s fresh, says Donna Smallin Kuper, certified house cleaning technician and author of Clear the Clutter, Find Happiness.

 - Don’t scrub.
 Rubbing and scrubbing can push the wine deeper into the fabric or upholstery and actually cause it to spread.
+Blot gently instead.

 - Grab the salt shaker.
 Liquids like wine will move toward something dry and powdery like salt, baking soda, or baby powder, note the La Crema wine pros.
 Apply liberally and let it sit for a couple of minutes, then blot it away and treat what’s left of the stain.

-Get red wine out of clothes
+Removing red wine stains from clothes